Long distance entanglement generation through coherent directed transport of Neutral atoms in unmodulated optical lattices: Introduction

-{\em Introduction.--} Mediating interaction between arbitrary pairs in a network of qubits is essential for realizing two-qubit entangling gates and thus for universal quantum computation \cite{Bremner}.
-Unlike the neighboring qubits, interacting the distant ones is notoriously difficult.
-One way to mediate interaction between them is to use an additional setup, called quantum bus.
-Spin chains are the most common quantum buses where their evolution realize quantum gates between distant points \cite{Yung-bose,Lukin-gate,WojcikLKGGB,bayat-gate}.
-However, to avoid their dispersive dynamics one has to either delicately engineer the couplings \cite{Yung-bose,bayat-gate} or switch to the perturbative regimes \cite{Lukin-gate,WojcikLKGGB} which are either difficult to fabricate or suffer from slow dynamics.
+Mediating interaction between arbitrary pairs in a network of qubits is essential for realizing two-qubit entangling gates and thus for universal quantum computation \cite{Bremner}.
+Spin chains are the most common quantum buses where their evolution mediate quantum gates between distant points \cite{albanese,Yung-bose,Lukin-gate,WojcikLKGGB,bayat-gate}.
+However, to avoid their dispersion one has to either delicately engineer the couplings \cite{Yung-bose,bayat-gate} or switch to super slow perturbative regimes \cite{Lukin-gate,WojcikLKGGB}.
 To have both the flexibility and the speed one may think of using mobile qubits as interaction mediators \cite{Cirac-bus}.
-This invokes the {\em directed transport} of one or more ``localized" qubits above a network of registers.
-Directed transport in the absence of an external biased force in a periodic structure, known as rachet effect, usually depends on a dissipative process in the system \cite{Hanggi-Renzoni-rachet}.
-In the absence of dissipation, one may exploit the AC modulation of a periodic potential to renormalize the tunneling amplitudes \cite{Bloch-AC-driving} which can be used for controlled transport of atoms \cite{creffield-gate} or quantum states \cite{quantum-rachet} in a lattice.
-Unfortunately, realizing the AC-driven transport for {\em localized individual} atoms demands a complicated setup and due to its slow dynamics practically has no benefit over spin chains.
-One may use optimal control theory to improve the speed of the AC-driven transport \cite{Calarco-rachet} but then the sensitivity to the optimized pulse and its practicality become a new obstacle.
-So, one may ask whether the coherent evolution of an unmodulated system can transport physical qubits from one point to another through a fast dispersionless process?
+To fulfil this idea one invokes that: (i) the mobile qubit should always remain \emph{localized} during its transport to selectively interact with ceratin qubits; (ii) the transport itself should be deterministic to allow for \emph{set times} at which the interaction with the qubits in the network should be switched on.
+These conditions are ultimately essential for a quantum computer and in this perspective the main goal of this paper is to propose a coherent mechanism for deterministic directed transport of individual atoms in a simply realizable setup.